ivajon/bitwuzla-sys/README.md

 ```

 Enabling `vendor-cadical` will automatically build a static `bitwuzla` library
 and link against it.
-Currently this uses the CaDiCaL SAT solver.
+Currently, this uses the CaDiCaL SAT solver.

 In order for the build to succeed, you'll need to install some tools on your
 build host; for a Debian-based distribution `build-essential`, `cmake`, `curl`,